LLNL/conduit/src/docs/sphinx/building.rst

 You can find example files in the ``host-configs`` directory.

 These files use standard CMake commands.
-CMake *set* commands need to specify the root cache path as follows:
+To properly seed the cache, CMake *set* commands need to specify ``CACHE`` as follows:

 .. code:: cmake